Service

 1. Evaluate your need: Assess whether you need GAP coverage by comparing your current loan balance to your car's value.
 If you owe more than its value, GAP coverage could be a good option.
 Valuation tools like NADA Car Values and Kelley Blue Book can help you get a sense of your car’s actual value.

-Pros and cons of GAP waivers and insurance
+Pros and cons of GAP waivers

 If you're considering adding or replacing GAP coverage during a refinance, here’s a quick overview of the main benefits and drawbacks: